UnterrainerInformatik/FiniteStateMachine/README.md

 #### ![Icon](https://github.com/UnterrainerInformatik/FiniteStateMachine/raw/master/MonoGameStateMachine/icon.png)MonoGameStateMachine

+This is a PCL (portable code library) so you should be able to use it in any MG project.

-Includes a reference to MonoGame so that it can use MonoGame's `GameTime` structure.It is a mandatory parameter when calling `Update` in this implementation and so it can add the `After()` feature to transitions like so:
+Includes a reference to MonoGame so that it can use MonoGame's `GameTime` structure.
+It is a mandatory parameter when calling `Update` in this implementation and so it can add the `After()` feature to transitions like so:

 ````c#
 Fsm<State, Trigger>.Builder(State.STANDING)